davidbroker/midi-atem/readme.md

 ### RUNNING DIRECTLY WITHIN NODE:
 1. Install `node` if not already installed. <https://nodejs.org/en/download/>
-1. Download the midi-relay source code.
+1. Download the midi-atem source code.
 1. Open a terminal window and change directory to the folder where you placed the source code.
 1. Type `node index.js` within the this folder.